Tams3d/T3D-GN-Presets/Readme.md

 ## 🚨 Breaking Changes:
 - Removed UV from `Sweep Curve`
 - Reset Position renamed to `Center Elements`
+- Removed *Offset* in `Rotate Elements`, `Set Geometry Size`, `Center Elements`
 - Fields are made Scale-based instead of size-based
 - Fields are optimised to use with empty which may behave oddly in different Viewport Perspective
+- Removed category `Generators`

 # 🎯 Development:
-- Developments are happening on daily basis in [Experimental]() Branch regarding bug fixes, and support for every upcoming [Blender](https://www.blender.org/) release.
+- Developments are happening on at regular basis in [Experimental]() Branch regarding bug fixes, and support for every upcoming [Blender](https://www.blender.org/) release.
-- Support for [Blender 3.4 Alpha]() is not yet started as of now.
-There will be a huge improvement in UI like *[Mix RGB](), [Transfer Attribute]()* and some complete restructuring.
+- Support for [Blender 3.5 Alpha]() is not yet started as of now.
+[Simulation Nodes](https://builder.blender.org/download/experimental/geometry-nodes-simulation/)  will get supported eventually.
-- We will have discussions regarding the *Removal/ Renaming/ Restructuring* of nodes like `Distribute Points in Volume`, and `Sweep Curve`.
-- Plans for adding nodes as [Assets](https://developer.blender.org/rBbdb57541475f20)
-- Plans for indexing T3D GN Presets nodes with normal Search
 - Dev talks are held on My [Discord Server]()

 #### ✅ Corrective Releases: